October 4, 2022

 It turns out that these mud flats foster a rich array of life — from shellfish to flatfish — and play an important role in the “transitional zones” that connect land with freshwater, and land with sea.
 Because these unique features lend themselves to high biodiversity, almost the entire sea has been placed under a marine protected area (MPA) status.
 Much of this sea is also a World Heritage Site, with the United Nations Educational, Scientific, and Cultural Organization (UNESCO) declaring its productivity to be among “the highest in the world.”

 This productivity, however, is under threat.
 Using Global Fishing Watch satellite data from 2021, Oceana discovered that the Wadden Sea MPA in German waters endured an estimated 22,000 hours of apparent bottom trawling, a fishing method that can destroy seabeds and kill vulnerable wildlife while dragging weighted nets across the ocean floor.
-The previous year, this MPA was the most heavily bottom-trawled of all of Europe’s protected waters.
+The previous year, this MPA was one the most heavily bottom-trawled of all of Europe’s protected waters.

 The Wadden Sea is not an anomaly.
 A 2020 Oceana report titled Unmanaged = Unprotected: Europe’s Marine Paper Parks found that destructive fishing methods, including bottom trawling, occur in 86% of the area specifically designated to protect seabed habitats in European MPAs.